Positivity of the symmetric group characters is as hard as the polynomial time hierarchy: Additional Remarks

 \subsection{Acknowledgements}

 We are grateful to Swee Hong Chan, Josh Grochow, Sam Hopkins, Greg Kuperberg and Alejandro Morales for fruitful discussions.
+We thank an anonymous reviewer for helping to improve this paper's presentation.
 The first author was partially supported by the DFG grant IK 116/2-1 and the EPSRC grant EP/W014882/1.
 The second author was partially supported by the NSF grant CCF-2007891.
 The third author was partially supported by the NSF grant CCF-2007652.
+For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) license to any Author Accepted Manuscript version arising from this submission.